 Unfortunately, the Elite floundered when it came to juicing kale, delivering about 10 mL less juice than the average.
 However, there was almost no foam produced.
 This poor performance carried over into our spinach test, with the Elite again yielding far less than the average amount of spinach juice produced and created a decent amount of foam.

 For the final 15% of the score, we evaluated how much effort it took to clean out each product after using it.
 We rated the difficulty in cleaning each of the components by hand, as well as if they are dishwasher safe, and if there is a cleaning brush included.
 The Breville Juice Fountain Elite finished out with a solid performance, tying for the overall runner-up position with its 8 out of 10.
-The chart below shows how the rest of the products fared when it came to ease of cleaning.

 The majority of the components are dishwasher-safe and none of them are too much work to clean by hand.
 All of the components are relatively smooth, with no areas that were prone to catching fruit and vegetable remnants.
 There is also an included cleaning tool that is quite high-quality and showed no signs of wear and tear after extensive use on our part.